Ekman transport: Ekman spiral

 The Ekman spiral occurs as a consequence of the Coriolis effect.

 The Ekman spiral is an arrangement of ocean currents: the directions of horizontal current appear to twist as the depth changes.
 The oceanic wind driven Ekman spiral is the result of a force balance created by a shear stress force, Coriolis force and the water drag.
 This force balance gives a resulting current of the water different from the winds.
 In the ocean, there are two places where the Ekman spiral can be observed.
 At the surface of the ocean, the shear stress force corresponds with the wind stress force.
 At the bottom of the ocean, the shear stress force is created by friction with the ocean floor.
 This phenomenon was first observed at the surface by the Norwegian oceanographer Fridtjof Nansen during his Fram expedition.
 He noticed that icebergs did not drift in the same direction as the wind.
 His student, the Swedish oceanographer Vagn Walfrid Ekman, was the first person to physically explain this process.

 Bottom Ekman spiral

 Two figures showing the bottom Ekman spiral.
 The figure on the left is the 3D Ekman spiral, the figure on the right 2D.

 In order to derive the properties of an Ekman spiral a look is taken at a uniform, horizontal geostrophic interior flow in a homogeneous fluid.
 This flow will be denoted by $\vec{u} = (\bar{u},\bar{v})$, where the two components are constant because of uniformity.
 Another result of this property is that the horizontal gradients will equal zero.
 As a result, the continuity equation will yield, $\frac{\partial w}{\partial z} = 0$.
-Note that the concerning interior flow is horizontal, so $w = 0$ at all depths, even in the boundary layers.
+Note that the interior flow is horizontal, so $w = 0$ at all depths, even in the boundary layers.
 In this case, the Navier-Stokes momentum equations, governing geophysical motion can now be reduced to: